Healthy Homes Assessment Waiohiki

 building insulation inspection

-A cozy dry home is an ideal home
+A dry and warm home is an ideal home

 Insulation Waiohiki

-Insulation needs to be in compliance with the R-values for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The more high the R-value, better the insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the more effective the insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation quality.

 Waiohiki Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection